kdot28/COMM3501_Assignment_G29/README.md

 ***HOWEVER, IN THE EVENT IT DOES NOT WORK - PLEASE RUN THE EDA CODE FIRST AND EVERYTHING SHOULD RUN SMOOTHLY AFTERWARDS***

 *Generative AI Disclaimer - chatGPT has occassionally been used to enhance coding by the usage of unknown packages and debugging code.
-As such, some 'fixed' code has been copied over.
-As such there may be detection of AI usage.*
+As such, some 'fixed' code has been copied over and there may be detection of AI usage.*